 We feel privileged to grow our grapes on land that has been passed down through five generations.
 Like many others, our family came to California as part of the westward migration, and they participated in the early development of the Napa Valley.

 Seeking new opportunities, John Orange Taplin came west to San Francisco during the Gold Rush, where he did what he knew best: raising cows.
 By 1871, San Francisco became too crowded for him, and he moved to St. Helena.
 Our logo is based on his handwriting, taken from the logbook of his deliveries around town.

 Our grandfather, Albert Taplin, was the third generation to live on the Taplin Brothers Dairy, along Silverado Trail near where Taplin Road is today.
 He didn’t want to go into the dairy business, but he was a farmer like his father.
-When he joined the Lewelling family through marriage, the Taplins moved across the valley to where we are now.
+When he married his wife Mabel Lewelling, he moved across the valley to where we are now.
 Back in those days the land was used for grapes, hay, walnuts, prunes, and turkeys, but our focus is now exclusively on winegrowing.

 John Lewelling was a fruit farmer from a Quaker abolitionist family.
 His family had tree grafting skills, and the persistence to fill a wagon of fruit trees and cart them over the Oregon Trail to establish a nursery along the Willamette River in Milwauikie, Oregon.
 His brothers Henderson and Seth Lewelling, along with Chinese nurseryman Ah Bing, developed the Bing cherry there and worked with our great great grandfather to spread fruit trees up and down the west coast.